 Having practiced criminal and quasi-criminal law since 1969, Joel’s area of practice brought him before all courts in Nova Scotia on an almost daily basis.
 He has also argued cases before the Supreme Court of Canada.

 We are proud to announce the retirement of Joel Pink as a practicing member of our firm as of July 1, 2023.

 Joel was elected as a Fellow of the International Society of Barristers in 1987 and as a Fellow of the American College of Trial Lawyers in 1995.

 He has lectured at Cambridge University in England to the Canadian Institute of Advanced Legal Studies.
 He was the recipient of the J.C.
 Milvain Chair in Advocacy at the University of Calgary Law School, the Ted Wickwire Lecture on Legal Ethics at the Schulich School of Law (Dalhousie University) and the Bernard Cohen Memorial Lecture at the University of Windsor Law School.

 From 2008 to 2009, Joel served as President of the Nova Scotia Barristers’ Society and has been active on many of the Society’s committees.
-He is also a member of the Canadian Bar Association and served as National Chairman of the Criminal Justice Subsection.
+He was a member of the Canadian Bar Association and served as National Chairman of the Criminal Justice Subsection.

-Joel was recently selected by his peers for inclusion in the Best Lawyers in Canada® 2018 in the field of Criminal Defence Law.
+Joel was selected by his peers for inclusion in the Best Lawyers in Canada® 2019 in the field of Criminal Defence Law.

 Joel is co-editor of the text From Crime to Punishment (8th Edition) published by Carswell.
 He has also contributed chapters to The Bernard Cohen Lecture Series – 2002 and the 2014 book, Tough Crimes.

-Joel was honoured with his Queen’s Counsel designation in 1985.
+Joel was honoured with his King’s Counsel designation in 1985.